Current & Past Priorities

-Reform of the criminal justice is a key requirement for achieving economic and racial justice.
+Priority for 2022: Reform of the criminal justice is a key requirement for achieving economic and racial justice.
 It includes measures to reform the courts and correctional system as well as holding police accountable to the communities they serve.

 Medical Aid in Dying

-After years of advocacy, the End-of-Life Options Act passed one chamber in 2019 but failed on a tie vote in the other chamber.
+Potential Priority for 2022: After years of advocacy, the End-of-Life Options Act passed one chamber in 2019 but failed on a tie vote in the other chamber.
 The measure gives those with terminal conditions move control over the means of their death.